schuchert/wikispaces/pages/FitNesse.Tutorials.TableTables.md

 }
 ```
 * Run your tests, they should pass.
-//**Note**//: Did you notice that you just added equals() methods to Program and TimeSlot without adding unit tests to those same classes?
+**Note**: Did you notice that you just added equals() methods to Program and TimeSlot without adding unit tests to those same classes?
 Is this a problem?
 These methods are complex enough that there is certainly some risk in adding them.
 Also, in Java it is standard practice to write hashCode() when writing equals() just in case the object is used as a key in a Map.
 However, the code does not sore these objects as keys in Maps, so writing a hashCode() method, while conventional, is not really necessary.

 These methods were written in response to a test, something more than a unit test, but a test none the less.
 Whether to add tests for the equals() method beyond what we've already written is not a clear yes or no decision, so I'll leave that to the reader since this is more about working with FitNesse than unit testing (in the book version of this tutorial, however, I'll probably take the other approach).

 ## Next Test: Getting Program Length Correct
 * Add this test:

 ```java
    @Test
    public void oneThirtyMinuteProgram() throws ParseException {